Tucker29/hello-world/English_1.md

 craft a solution: 制定解决方案.
 6 ways timid, reserved women can confidently climb the coporate ladder.
 business genre: genre===type.

+innocuous and useless:
+instill: gradually but firmly eastablish (an attitude or idea, especially a desirable one) in a person's mind.  ==implant.
+I instill in them, every day, that I will take care of them with one purpose.
+Here is the folly: Courage is not some deep internal fortitude.

+__*Real love is delivered with genuine consitency.
+Share with someone you love and appreciate.*__

 ## 2018.12.29